Enzo Savorgnan di Brazzà: Prefect of Varese and death

 In June 1944 Savorgnan was replaced at the head of the province of Reggio Emilia by the new prefect Almo Vanelli, and took over the leadership of the province of Varese on 18 August, replacing Mario Bassi.
 A few days before he took office, German troops executed eleven civilians from Borgo Ticino, including a member of the Republican Fascist Party, in reprisal for a partisan attack that had wounded four German soldiers.
 Savorgnan, worried that this massacre could be linked to him and stain his reputation just as he assumed the new post, protested with the Ministry of the Interior.
 He then supervised operations against the Resistance in the province of Varese; successful operations by the Republican National Guard and the 16th Black Brigade "Dante Gervasini" of Varese led to the arrest of numerous Christian Democrat partisans who were believed to have carried out attacks against industrial and military structures, and who were placed at the disposal of the Special Tribunal, and the information obtained from a captured partisan linked to the Garibaldi Brigades allowed in October 1944 to disrupt their operations in the region.

 Following the sabotage of an electrical control unit in Gemonio, curfew was anticipated at 8 pm, and public places were closed.
-On 24 November, following the killing in Travedona-Monate of the deputy federal of the PFR of Milan Gianni Locatelli and his wife Elvira, Savorgnan published a proclamation stating that if such attacks would continue, "one or more individuals guilty of serious crimes, captured or currently detained", would have been executed in reprisal after each attacks.
+On 24 November, following the killing in Travedona-Monate of the deputy federal secretary of the PFR of Milan Gianni Locatelli and his wife Elvira, Savorgnan published a proclamation stating that if such attacks continued, "one or more individuals guilty of serious crimes, captured or currently detained", would be executed in reprisal after each attacks.
 On 19 November a deserter from the Black Brigades was shot and on 12 December a peasant woman who had hosted partisans in her farmhouse suffered the same fate.
 On January 5, 1945, five partisans were killed by the Blue Air Force Battalion during a roundup.
 In the meantime, also due to the influx of refugees from Milan, the food situation in Varese was worsening, making various foodstuffs such as flour and meat unobtainable; Savorgnan ordered that all local restaurants were to be turned into "war canteens" with fixed prices.